appsody/website/content/docs/using-appsody/building-and-deploying.md

 - If there isn't one, it attempts to install it.
 If there's already an operator, the command will move to the next step.
 - The command will then proceed to install the AppsodyApplication (your app)

 The command can be run with or without a `--namespace` or `-n` flag.
-No flag means you are targeting the `default` namespace.
+If that flag is omitted, you are targeting the `default` namespace.

+The command also accepts an optional `--knative` flag, which instructs Appsody to deploy your application as a Knative service.
+More on this option [in this section](#deployment-as-a-knative-service)

 When you want to remove your application, you can run: